Saganaki22/GNM-Studio/README.md

 export, and browser-based MP4/WebM saving.
 Browser codec support determines MP4 availability.
 Native seeded identity evaluation and system FFmpeg are desktop only because they use the Rust/Tauri process.

-The project is deliberately built with the `/GNM-Studio/` base path so it works below the existing custom-domain root.
-This project does not publish a `CNAME` file because `drbaph.is-a.dev` belongs to the parent Pages site, while this app lives at its `GNM-Studio` subpath.

 ## Features